-4.0 Corporate Implications
+5.0 Corporate Implications

-4.1 Financial and VAT
+5.1 Financial and VAT

-4.1.1 The measures outlined in the report would not mean that the Council would incur any additional expenditure.
+5.1.1 The measures outlined in the report would not mean that the Council would incur any additional expenditure.

-4.2 Legal
+5.2 Legal

-4.2.1 The legal implications are outlined in the report itself.
+5.2.1 The legal implications are outlined in the report itself.

-4.3 Corporate
+5.3 Corporate

-4.3.1 The Council has indicated through the report "Review of Policies & Procedures - Probity and Reputation - recommendations from Cabinet and request by Standards Committee" that it is committed to investigating ways that it can become more transparent.
+5.3.1 The Council has indicated through the report "Review of Policies & Procedures - Probity and Reputation - recommendations from Cabinet and request by Standards Committee" that it is committed to investigating ways that it can become more transparent.
 This report addresses some of those issues.

-4.4 Equity and Equalities
+5.4 Equity and Equalities

-4.4.1 There are no equity and equalities implications apparent within the report.
+5.4.1 There are no equity and equalities implications apparent within the report.

-5.0 Summary of Recommendations
+6.0 Summary of Recommendations

-- 3.1.2 Recommendation that the one-year review of the status of exempt information relates to all decisions other than those taken by the Standards Committee or its sub-committees. - 3.1.3 Recommendation that only exempt decisions taken after the constitution has been updated are affected by this process in other words, it is not retrospective. - 3.2.6 Recommendation that the list of officer delegations in the constitution be amended to include a delegation to the Corporate & Regulatory Services Manager to conduct the one-year review of exempt information and determine whether it should be published. - 3.2.7 Recommendations that the Corporate & Regulatory Services Manager publishes his decision on review giving reasons for such decision. - 3.2.8 Recommendation that Democratic Services uses the modern.gov system to publish reports that are no longer deemed to be exempt. - 3.3.4 Recommendation that a confidential / exempt report is reviewed a year after the ultimate decision taking body has considered it. - 3.4.4 Recommendation that the Working Party considers whether to recommend only one review, as per the Cabinet decision, or recommend that there should be subsequent annual reviews where the conclusion of the first review is that the information should still be exempt.
+- 4.1.4 Recommendation that a confidential / exempt report is reviewed a year after the ultimate decision taking body has considered it. - 4.2.2 Recommendation that the reviews of the status of exempt information relate to all decisions other than those taken by the Standards Committee or its sub-committees. - 4.2.3 Recommendation that only exempt decisions taken after the constitution has been updated are affected by this process in other words, it is not retrospective. - 4.3.6 Recommendation that the list of officer delegations in the constitution be amended to include a delegation to the Corporate & Regulatory Services Manager to conduct reviews of exempt information and determine whether it should be published. - 4.3.7 Recommendation that the Corporate & Regulatory Services Manager publishes his decision on each review giving reasons for such decision. - 4.3.8 Recommendation that Democratic Services uses the modern.gov system to publish reports that are no longer deemed to be exempt. - 4.4.5 Recommendation: If after the first year review a report is still treated as exempt, that report should then be the subject of a further similar review on the third anniversary of the decision having been first reviewed. - 4.5.2 Recommendation: That full Council receives a report on the decisions reviewed by the Corporate and Regulatory Services Manager on an annual basis; such a report to include the reasons wherever it is considered not possible to release the report/information to the public. - 4.6.2 Recommendation: To agree to add the additional paragraphs as shown in Annex 1 to the report to the Council's Access to Information Rules.